streamr-dev/network/docs/docs/usage/streams/subscribing.md

 import TabItem from '@theme/TabItem';

 # Subscribing

 Subscribing to a stream means to read/consume data/messages from a stream.

 Applications publish and subscribe to streams via Streamr nodes.
 In other words, nodes are the access points to the Streamr Network.
-You can either run a light node which is imported as a library and runs locally as part of your application (Streamr JS client) or you can interface your app with a Streamr Broker node.
-The Broker node runs separately, and your application connects to it remotely using one of the supported protocols, WebSockets, HTTP or MQTT.
+You can either run a light node which is imported as a library and runs locally as part of your application (Streamr JS client) or you can interface your app with a Streamr node.
+The Streamr node runs separately, and your application connects to it remotely using one of the supported protocols, WebSockets, HTTP or MQTT.

 ### Subscribe code snippets

 <Tabs groupId="environment">

   <TabItem value="js-client" label="JS client">